z1ka/Python-File-Organizer/README.md

 # GUI Python Directory CleanUp Tool
-CleanUp organizes folders by sending specific file extensions in your current directory to new subfolders of your choosing (Audio - Videos - Photos - ZIP - Torrents - Documents - Text Files - Codes)
+CleanUp organizes folders by sending specific files in your current directory to new folders of your choosing (Audio - Videos - Photos - ZIP - Torrents - Documents - Text Files - Codes)